Optic Neuritis (cont.)

 What are symptoms of optic neuritis?

-The major symptom of optic neuritis is vision loss, usually in one eye, often developing within hours to a couple of days and peaking in 1 to 2 weeks.
+The major symptom of optic neuritis is vision loss, usually in one eye, often developing within hours to a couple of days and peaking in one to two weeks.
 It may vary from a small area of blurring to complete blindness.
-Affected individuals may also notice distorted vision, reduced color vision, loss of contrast, and washed-out or less vivid vision than normal.
+Affected individuals may also notice distorted vision, inability to distinguish certain colors, loss of contrast, and washed-out or less vivid vision than normal.
 Symptoms may be worsened by heat or exercise.
 Vision loss is usually temporary, but it may be permanent in some cases.

 Most people who develop optic neuritis experience eye pain that is worsened by eye movement.
-The intensity of the pain usually follows the course of the vision loss.
+The intensity of the pain usually follows the course of the vision loss, decreasing and disappearing within one to four weeks.

 Because optic neuritis usually affects one eye, patients may be unaware of subtle visual loss or changes in the color vision until they or doctors close or cover the healthy eye.